kingston-hackSpace/Rotary_Dial_Phone/The_Trimphone.md

 - T2 and T6 should internally connect the hook switch.
 Make a continuity test using a tester to confirm.
 Press the hook switch when you make the test.
 The multimeter should "bip" when the switch is pressed.
 If you need further guidance, ask a hackSpace technician.

 - Clamp a coloured crocodile clip to T2, and a black crocodile clip to T6.
-From the other side of the crocodile clips, clamp a wire, and then follow this [LED wiring diagram]()
+From the other side of the crocodile clips, clamp a wire, and then follow this [LED wiring diagram](https://github.com/kingston-hackSpace/Rotary_Dial_Phone/blob/main/test_hook-switch.jpg)

+- Upload this [LED code] into your Arduino Board.

+- The LED should turn ON/OFF when you pressed the phone's hook switch